2pakki/Roam-App/README.md

 ```
 This fetches the latest posts from Instagram and populates your Firebase database with AI-parsed events.

-##  Presentation Mode

-Roam includes a special **"Presentation Safe Mode"** to ensure your demos never fail due to API quotas:
-1. Navigate to **Profile -> Admin Mode**.
-2. Toggle **Presentation Safety Mode** in the dashboard.
-3. This will route AI requests to a local mock engine while keeping the UI fully interactive.

 ---

 Built with ❤️ for the community of Thiruvananthapuram.